Exchanges iron out kinks as Facebook IPO looms

-NEW YORK (Reuters) - The frenzy around Facebook’s public debut has exchange operators taking extra precautions to make sure the social network giant’s stock trades smoothly on Friday, especially in the wake of recent technical glitches.
+NEW YORK, May 15 (Reuters) - The frenzy around Facebook’s public debut has exchange operators taking extra precautions to make sure the social network giant’s stock trades smoothly on Friday, especially in the wake of recent technical glitches.

 When Facebook Chief Executive Mark Zuckerberg rings Nasdaq OMX’s opening market bell on Friday from company headquarters in Menlo Park, California, Nasdaq will have completed three straight days of testing on its initial public offering systems.